Skip to main content

 Overview

-Write operations in flAPI allow you to:
+Write operations in flAPI let you:

-• CREATE (POST) - Insert new records with validation
+• CREATE (POST) — insert new records with validation

-• DELETE (DELETE) - Remove records safely with transactions
+• DELETE (DELETE) — remove records safely

-All write operations support:
+All write endpoints support:

 • ACID transactions (automatic rollback on error)

-• Structured error responses with field-level feedback
+• Structured 400 error responses with field-level messages

 Basic Configuration